daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 ```

 The smallest group has 106 sequences.
-We will later use this number to rarefy our sampling or we can decide to remove low sample groups.
+We will further look at this sampling depth.

 ### <a name="Classify"></a> **9.
 Classifying sequences**